ALANZION/Uploading-sensor-data-in-Thing-Speak-cloud/README.md

+# NAME: ALAN ZION H
+## REG NO: 212223240004

-# Uploading temperature sensor data in Thing Speak cloud
+# EX 03 Uploading temperature sensor data in Thing Speak cloud

 # AIM:
 To monitor the temperature sensor data in the Thing speak using an ESP32 controller.